fuse-lang/fuse-lang.github.io/_docs/basics/06-functions.md

 end
 ```

-A function can return either one or many values.
+A function can return exactly one value.
 Functions without a return statement will implicitly return a Unit(`()`) value.
 If a return type isn't provided the compiler will assume the return type to be `()`.

 ```fuse
 fn fun()